oed/seedsplit/README.md

 ```

 ## Acknowledgments
-Thanks to Christian Lundkvist for the idea of using encoded the shards to mnemonics.
+Thanks to Christian Lundkvist for the idea of encoding the shards to mnemonics.